 “In essence, from a legal standpoint, the standard of care is not necessarily the best, most expensive or technologically advanced care available, but one that is considered acceptable and adequate under similar circumstances.”

-3. Treating the Body Holistically
+3. Mexican Clinics Use Holistic Approach to Treating the Body

 Alternative and integrative practitioners worldwide will question why a person got cancer.

 In contrast, mainstream standard cancer treatment and research focus on tumor shrinkage, using the “accepted” protocols for each type of cancer.
 Typically, there is no explanation as to why a person got cancer to begin with, and a common answer to this question is “bad luck.”
-The unique characteristics, lifestyle, and overall health of the person who has the tumor is of little concern.
+The unique characteristics, lifestyle, and overall health of the person who has the tumor are of little concern.

 Although patients may be counseled about the risk of recurrence after treatment, rarely are they told about the almost inevitable survival of at least some cancer cells.
 In particular, cancer stem cells.